I have to confess some countries have sweet potatoes so pretty in color it makes me jealous.

 And as for the sweet potatoes, let’s not forget they’re more on the dry side, there’s never a need to drain them like I do with pumpkin before baking with it.
 They completely forgot the moisture factor and, in this spice bread, they were as dry as a gulp of dust, having cooked them in the microwave.
 But who can argue with sweet potatoes done in less than 8 minutes?
 That little appliance does a great job cooking potatoes of all kinds in record time.

 This is a cross between a cinnamon roll and a bread.
 Not too sweet as a whole, it does have a spicy syrup that forms while baking, and looks almost like pumpkin or apple butter – maybe a good idea for a filling? – and a streusel that will be hard to leave alone.
-The loaves might crack open in the top, something I absolutely love about baked breads and loaf cakes, and here it had the bonus of the caramel oozing out too.
+The loaves might crack open in the top, something I absolutely love about baked bread and loaf cakes, and here it had the bonus of the caramel oozing out too.
 I could’ve eaten the streusel and caramelized edges forever.
 Who says I didn’t, right?

 The bread turned out much better than expected because the filling is amazing.
 It makes super toasts too.
 Or maybe bread pudding the day after?
 It’s spice bread after all, and it’s all good.